TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Conditions.rst

    :alt: Error after having used a condition where it is not allowed.

-This means that the line was perceived as a regular definition of TypoScript and not as a condition.
+This means that the line was perceived as a regular definition of `TypoScript`:pn: and not as a condition.

 .. _typoscript-syntax-the-global-condition: